ssilverman/snowy-json/README.md

 Maven takes care of project dependencies for you so you don't have to manage the classpath or downloads.

-Currently, there are three predefined execution targets:
+Currently, there are four predefined execution targets:
 1. `main`: Executes `Main`.
 Validates an instance against a schema.
 2. `test`: Executes `Test`.
 Runs the test suite.
 3. `linter`: Executes `Linter`.
 Checks a schema.
+4. `coverage`: Executed `Coverage`.
+Does a schema coverage check after validation.

 This section shows some simple execution examples.
 There's more information about the included programs below.